Eself-Learning - Arabic

 For accessing Nimat Hafez Barazangi's scholarly work on Cornell's eCommons, click here.

 For accessing Nimat Hafez Barazangi's latest lecture in Arabic, click here.

 * I would like to thank Melissa Stephenson, Carrie Brindisi, Steve Gallow and STAP (Student Technology Assistance Program, Academic Technology, esp.
-Tian Ping Wong and Chad Rose) for their technical support in preparing and updating this electronic archive of my scholarly collection.
+Tian Ping Wong, Chad Rose and Shea Belsky) for their technical support in preparing and updating this electronic archive of my scholarly collection.

 Last modified: February 2017